Understanding IAAA Model

 Attribute-Based Access Control (ABAC)

-Grants access based on multiple attributes like time, location, device, or department.
+Grants access based on attributes like time, location, or department.

-- Example: Access granted only if user is in
+- Example: Access granted only if the user is in the

-Financedepartment AND accessing from corporate network AND during business hours
+Financedepartment and accessing from the corporate network and during business hours.

 RBAC Example in Practice

-Accountability ensures users are held responsible for their actions through comprehensive logging and monitoring.
-This component is essential for compliance, incident response, and forensic investigations.
+Accountability ensures users are held responsible for their actions through logging and monitoring.
+This component is vital for compliance, incident response, and forensic investigations.

 Accountability Mechanisms

-- Audit trails: Chronological records of user actions (login attempts, file modifications, permission changes)
+- Audit trails: Chronological records of user actions (e.g., login attempts, file modifications).

-- Real-time monitoring: Alerts for suspicious activities like failed login attempts or unusual access patterns
+- Real-time monitoring: Alerts for suspicious activities (e.g., failed login attempts).

-- Non-repudiation: Ensures users cannot deny their actions through digital signatures or cryptographic proof
+- Non-repudiation: Ensures users cannot deny their actions (e.g., digital signatures).

-Compliance Note: Regulations like GDPR, HIPAA, SOX, and PCI DSS mandate specific accountability measures to protect sensitive data and ensure auditability.
+Compliance Note: Regulations like GDPR, HIPAA, SOX, and PCI DSS mandate specific accountability measures to protect sensitive data.

 Sample Audit Log Entry